Lymah123/100-days-of-code/daily-journal.md

 Day 60: 23/01/25

 - I added the HTML and CSS pages to the app.
 It remains JS for the app's interactivity.
 I am trying different features that are simple and functional.
 I should be done with the app this week.
+- I also read extensively on panic in Go.
+I faced some panic while testing the app.
+I learned more about understanding and preventing panic in Go